Richard Viguerie: 1964 Goldwater support

-In August, 1961 Viguerie became executive secretary of Young Americans for Freedom earning $125 a week and supporting its Sharon Statement manifesto.
+In August, 1961 Viguerie became executive secretary of Young Americans for Freedom.
 Viguerie would later recall, "I moved to New York, where their offices were.
 That was no small thing for me, a Texas kid.
 I lived in Greenwich Village.
 I had a great time and went to a lot of parties.
 The conservatives and socialists were two extremes and found and solicited each other's company.
 I hung around the White Horse, and lived around the corner on St. Marks Place.
 I knew [democratic socialist] Michael Harrington quite well, and saw Bill Buckley and Bill Rusher.
 Things were loose and free then, none of the uptightness of the later sixties and seventies.
 We had a lotta fun."

 In the role of executive secretary of Young Americans for Freedom Viguerie gained relationships with William F. Buckley, William A. Rusher, Frank Meyer, and other conservative intellectuals.
 Viguerie later recalled that inspired by these thinkers "I tried to get as caught up as I could in the classics of conservative thought, but it didn't take long for me to realize I’d never really catch up. ...[I realized] what we didn’t have were marketers.
 I made a conscious decision to fill that niche—that hole in the marketplace—by immersing myself in the study of marketing for the next 10 years."
 That year, F. Clifton White began travelling the nation exhorting conservatives to gain control of their local Republican Party organizations so they could elect conservative delegates to the Republican National Convention during the next electoral season.
-This effort helped convince Goldwater to run for President and gave the conservatives a voice in the party that they felt had been deflected in 1952 when the popular Eisenhower had been selected over the conservative Taft.